Thank you for your generous support of Millersville University!

 Millersville employees have the unique opportunity to give through payroll deduction.
 Payroll deduction gifts can be made conveniently by filling out a payroll deduction form (PDF).
 Your gift can be returned to the Development Office by campus mail or by emailing it to email@example.com.

-Payroll deduction gifts can also be made by clicking on the button below and filling out the online form.
+Payroll deduction gifts can also be made online using the Online Payroll deduction form.

 Caitlyn Bordon '16